 In addition to her commissioned interior design work and media activities, Jo runs interior design courses at five-star Central London hotels such as Charlotte Street Hotel and The Sanderson.
 The courses are based on her firm belief that by understanding a few key principles, even the least confident and experienced person can create designs that work.

-Jo is contributing to a major charity project at the Brompton Hospital in London, where her son has received life-saving treatment.
-She is also a keen supporter of the NSPCC and has contributed a number of places on her interior design courses to fund-raising auctions.
+Jo is a keen supporter of the NSPCC and has contributed a number of places on her interior design courses, in addition to her interior design consultancy services, to fund-raising auctions.

 Recognition of Jo’s wider work came with an invitation to 10 Downing Street and a reception the Prime Minister gave for entrepreneurs and others involved in community welfare projects.